- For years SAP proposed that applications on HANA would remove the need for a data warehouse.

-Normally the less technical the resource, the more they thought this would happen, with salespeople who had never personally worked with databases or analytics software being the most vociferous that this was the future that HANA allowed.
+Usually, the less technical the resource, the more they thought this would happen, with salespeople who had never personally worked with databases or analytics software being the most blatant that this was the future that HANA allowed.
 They topped this off by proposing that only SAP had the vision to make this happen.
 This following quotation is verbatim.

 “Hasso Plattner always hated analytics systems.
 He saw them as a failure of the application to provide the reporting.
 His vision is to eliminate the data warehouse, and HANA is how he will do it.”